Your monthly bill will be calculated as an accumulation of the following factors across all the environments in your organization:

 If this is a repeat/recurring transaction, it could be as simple as running a purchase, and thus be only one API call.

-It's important to note that test API calls in trial accounts are free.
-Test API calls in production accounts, however, are metered and billed.
+It's important to note that test API calls in production accounts are billable and count towards your API call count usage.
 Any threshold management or alerting must be handled programmatically by the customer.

 Spreedly has several legacy pricing plans still in production with customers.
 If you are a current customer and do not see your pricing plan listed above, please contact Customer Success with any questions.
 Invoices will be sent to the email address on file.